 Meanwhile, nearly 1,000 U.S. citizens died in Puerto Rico, but did anybody raise a red flag about that?
 The State Department can’t issue a Travel Warning, because it is not a foreign country

-How big is your own city doing when compared to Mexico?
+How big is your own city when compared to Mexico?
 Here are the annual numbers of MURDERS, given by MSA (or Metropolitan Statistical Area)

 - Atlanta – 325